geshan/geshan.github.com/posts/2022-08-18-nodejs-alternatives.md

 - Javascript
 - Software Engineering
 cover: "/images/nodejs-alternatives/01nodejs-alternatives.jpg"
-pagetitle: Node.js alternatives with Javascript, exploring Deno and Bun (includes code examples)
+pagetitle: 'Node.js alternatives: Exploring Deno and Bun (with code examples)'
 description: Learn about 2 Node.js alternatives in JavaScript sphere, Deno and Bun with a simple code example.
 keywords: node.js alternative, node.js alternatives, nodejs alternative, nodejs alternatives

 ---
 Node.js is the defacto JavaScript runtime for the backend.
 In this post, you will learn about newer Node.js alternatives Deno and Bun with a simple Joke API code example and how to host it.
 Let's get started!